-The following must be verified for issuance or change of Load Lines:
+The following must be verified for issuance or change of Load Line certificates:

-- The ship must comply fully with all statutory requirements appropriate for a ship of the maximum deadweight corresponding to the minimum freeboard assigned in the certificates issued; - There must be no reduction in safety standards when sailing at an increased deadweight; - Only one set of load line marks shall be on display at any time, and the other sets shall be obliterated by paint; - The Master must ensure, with a Recognised Organisation surveyor in attendance, that the correct set of marks are displayed together with the corresponding load line certificate, that the other sets of marks are properly obliterated, and that the other load line certificates are in safekeeping and not on display.
-In the case of Recognised Organisation surveyor unavailability, the change of load line may be carried out on the Master's instructions, provided that arrangements for verification at the next available port have been agreed with the Recognised Organisation;
+- The ship must comply fully with all statutory requirements appropriate for a ship of the maximum deadweight corresponding to the minimum freeboard assigned in the certificates issued; - There must be no reduction in safety standards when sailing at an increased or decreased deadweight; - Only one set of Load Line permanent marks shall be on display at any time corresponding to the current Load Line certificate, and the other sets shall be obliterated by paint; - The Master must ensure, with a Recognised Organisation surveyor in attendance, that the correct set of marks are displayed together with the corresponding Load Line certificate, that the other sets of marks are properly obliterated, and that the other Load Line certificates are in safekeeping and not on display.
+In the case of Recognised Organisation surveyor unavailability, the change of Load Line may be carried out on the Master's instructions, provided that arrangements for verification at the next available port have been agreed with the Recognised Organisation; - The Master is to make an entry in the ship's Official Logbook on every occasion that the Load Line marks are changed; - The Recognised organisation is to ensure that all marks are verified, and all corresponding Load Line certificates endorsed at each subsequent Load Line survey.